Reading rhythms in sheet music

 The following are examples of things you'll encounter, and are a good starting point:

-Groups of 8th and 16th notes
+Groups of eighth and sixteenth notes

 Dotted rhythms